jlennox/find2/README.md

 Goals:
 ----
 * Efficent multi-threading.
+* Dynamically compiles the find expression for increased execution speed.
 * Cross platform and usage of latest available APIs.
 * Fall back with native dotnet core API incase the platform does not have a custom written driver.
 * Argument compatible with GNU `find`.